 The power of touch

-“What sets Mazda Design apart from other brands is an obsession with the ultimate form of beauty,” explained Ikuo Maeda, executive officer and general manager of Mazda’s Design Division.
+“What sets Mazda Design apart from other brands is an obsession with the ultimate form of beauty,” explained Ikuo Maeda, head of Global Design and Brand Style at Mazda.
 “I’d say that’s also our strength.
 We’re obsessed with the power of human hands and artistic forms that can only be shaped by human hands.”

 Yuta Takanashi, one of Mazda’s master artisans, knows all about that.
 Once a design has been produced, he painstakingly sculpts it into a real-size clay model.
 He then runs his palms all over it, seeking out imperfections until he is finally satisfied it can no longer be improved.

 After years of experience, he has come to value the sense of touch so much he often closes his eyes to heighten it.
 “If there was something a little different in the shape of the line, then you can let the palm of your hand feel that,” Takanashi said.
 The result, perfectly by such masters, enhances the full-sensory experience at the heart of Mazda.